-BERKELEY, Calif. – Witnesses report local ukulele owner and polyamorous man Rick Walcott graciously explained the core concepts of feminism to a group of female undergraduate students Saturday night during a house party near the University of California – Berkeley campus.
+BERKELEY, Calif. — Local ukulele owner and polyamorous man Rick Walcott graciously explained the core concepts of feminism to a group of female undergraduate students Saturday night during a house party near the University of California – Berkeley campus, witnesses confirmed.

 One witness reported Walcott went on to generously explain the feminist ideals of power dynamics in polyamorous relationships.

 “Katy and I are in love with each other, but also free to explore our feelings with other people,” said Walcott.
 “For example, I have another girlfriend, and also hook up with different people when I go out to parties just like this one.
 Katy is more monogamous, but that’s her choice.
 It all works out just as I planned — I mean it all works out perfectly,” he said, tuning his hand-carved ukulele and eyeing women passing by.